The Bass Strait Passenger Vehicle Equalisation Scheme (BSPVES) reduces the cost of transporting eligible passenger vehicles across Bass Strait.

 - Melbourne and King Island - special conditions apply for King Island travel

-Read more about the Bass Strait Passenger Vehicle Equalisation Scheme on the Department of Infrastructure and Transport website.
+Read more about the Bass Strait Passenger Vehicle Equalisation Scheme on the Department of Infrastructure, Regional Development and Cities.

 Passenger vehicles eligible for assistance